9 Best WordPress Plugins For Blogs In 2018

 Currently, I am using Google Analytics Dashboard for WP (GADWP) by ExactMetrics.

-With GADWP, you can view the number of visits to your site, number of visitors, bounce rates, organic searches, pages per visit, and more directly on your WordPress dashboard.
+With GADWP, you can view the number of visits to your site, bounce rates, organic searches, pages per visit, and more directly on your WordPress dashboard.

 In addition to the general reports, the in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.